-- We need a top-level center to play on line 1 or 2.
+- They need a top-level center to play on line 1 or 2.

-- After the Regehr trade, we still only have four defensemen signed; three if you count ones who actually play something resembling defense.
+- After the Regehr trade, they still only have four defensemen signed; three if you count ones who actually play something resembling defense.

-- We need to sign a backup goalie.
+- They need to sign a backup goalie.

 - There is a ton of money invested in lines 3 and 4.

 The first thing I’ll address is the center.
 I’m ready to part ways with Tim Connolly.
 He does provide some value to the team, especially as a penalty killer, but it’s time to move on.
 Connolly has been a member of the Sabres longer than any other player on the roster, but it’s time to pass the torch down to Jochen Hecht and make way for a more productive player.

 Letting Connolly walk leaves a hole on the second line, but I think that spot may be best for Derek Roy.
 He’s certainly a fan favorite, but I’m not as high on him as most other people are.
 He takes a lot of bad penalties and he doesn’t produce like a top NHL center.
 His career-best 32 goals in 2007-08 put him just 20th in the league.
 Bottom line is I wouldn’t pick a team to win the Cup with Derek Roy as its top center.